David Livingstone: Henry Morton Stanley

 Livingstone completely lost contact with the outside world for six years and was ill for most of the last four years of his life.
 Only one of his 44 letter dispatches made it to Zanzibar.
 One surviving letter to Horace Waller was made available to the public in 2010 by its owner Peter Beard.
 It reads: "I am terribly knocked up but this is for your own eye only...
 Doubtful if I live to see you again..."

 Henry Morton Stanley had been sent to find him by the New York Herald newspaper in 1869.
-He found Livingstone in the town of Ujiji on the shores of Lake Tanganyika on 10 November 1871, apparently greeting him with the now famous words "Dr. Livingstone, I presume?"
+He found Livingstone in Ujiji on 10 November 1871, apparently greeting him with the words "Dr. Livingstone, I presume?"
 Livingstone responded, "Yes", and then, "I feel thankful that I am here to welcome you."
-These famous words may have been a fabrication, as Stanley later tore out the pages of this encounter in his diary.
-Even Livingstone's account of this encounter does not mention these words.
+These words may have been a fabrication, as Stanley later tore out the pages of this encounter in his diary.
+Livingstone's account of this encounter does not mention these words.
 However, the phrase appears in a New York Herald editorial dated 10 August 1872, and the Encyclopædia Britannica and the Oxford Dictionary of National Biography both quote it without questioning its veracity.
-The words are famous because of their perceived humour, Livingstone being the only other white person for hundreds of miles, along with Stanley's clumsy attempt at appearing dignified in the bush of Africa by making a formal greeting one might expect to hear in the confines of an upper-class London club.
+The quote attracted attention because of its perceived humour, Livingstone being the only other white person for hundreds of miles, along with Stanley's clumsy attempt at appearing dignified in the bush of Africa by making a formal greeting one might expect to hear in the confines of an upper-class London club.
 However, readers of the Herald immediately saw through Stanley's pretensions.
-As noted by his biographer Tim Jeal, Stanley struggled his whole life with a self-perceived weakness of being from a humble background, and manufactured events to make up for this supposed deficiency.
+According to his biographer Tim Jeal, Stanley struggled his whole life with a self-perceived weakness of being from a humble background, and manufactured events to make up for this supposed deficiency.
 Stanley's book suggests that this greeting was truly motivated by embarrassment, because he did not dare to embrace Livingstone.

 Despite Stanley's urgings, Livingstone was determined not to leave Africa until his mission was complete.
-His illness made him confused and he had judgment difficulties at the end of his life.
+His illness made him confused, and he had judgment difficulties at the end of his life.
 He explored the Lualaba and, failing to find connections to the Nile, returned to Lake Bangweulu and its swamps to explore possible rivers flowing out northwards.